UK government plans to revamp holiday pay calculation for part-year workers

 Plans to harmonise the UK tax penalty regimes have been underway for decades.
 The 2009 Finance Act introduced new regimes for late payment and late filing penalties that were intended to be rolled out across all taxes on a gradual basis.
 While a number of taxes - including the majority of new taxes introduced since that time - have been moved onto those regimes, VAT has been notably left out.
 Instead, the default surcharge regime, which deals with both late payment and late filing, continued to apply.

 HMRC issued a discussion document in 2015 about the penalty regime as a whole.
 This, in turn, spawned many more consultations and eventually joined in with the ‘Making Tax Digital’ (MTD) plans.
 These originally came to fruition in draft legislation which had been intended to be contained in the 2019 Finance Act, but was dropped at the last minute.
 A new late filing and late submission regime was finally brought into law in the 2021 Finance Act.
-Since then, there have been two further delays to implementation.
+Since then, there have been two further delays to implementation and the extension to income tax has been pushed further back.

 After so many years of being left out of harmonisation, VAT is now leapfrogging the other taxes to be the first into the new regime.
 VAT’s first place in this new race is, realistically, less to do with having been left in the corner and more to do with the fact that it has also been the first tax into the MTD process.